Skip to main content

 However, following the Federal Board of Revenue’s issuance of SRO 350(I)/2024 in March 2024 and subsequent modifications to its online portal, this adjustment became impossible to claim.
 Our petition challenged this impediment with several compelling legal arguments: the modification contradicted the statutory definition of “input tax” which explicitly includes “Provincial Sales Tax levied on services”; it undermined the fundamental value-added tax structure; and it created unjustifiable discrimination between services from resident versus non-resident providers.
 Crucially, the modification lacked any corresponding change in legislation.

-The Sindh High Court recognized the urgency of the matter and directed that Chevron’s right to claim input tax adjustments would be preserved, subject to the final outcome.
+The Sindh High Court recognized the urgency of the matter and directed that our client’s right to claim input tax adjustments would be preserved, subject to the final outcome.
 This interim protection, secured our petiton, the first of its kind, created a precedent that led numerous other companies to file similar petitions.

-In its order dated 6 February 2025 the Court noted that the FBR’s system “appears to be unjustifiably denying such claims” despite clear legal provisions allowing for such adjustments.
+In its order dated 6 February 2025, the Court noted that the FBR’s system “appears to be unjustifiably denying such claims” despite clear legal provisions allowing for such adjustments.
 In the final order dated 6 March 2025, the Court noted that the FBR had instructed its technical team to remove the system restriction blocking these adjustments.
-The Commissioner Inland Revenue confirmed in court that applications regarding the limitation period would be “entertained and complied with in terms of earlier orders.”
+The Commissioner of Inland Revenue confirmed in court that applications regarding the limitation period would be “entertained and complied with in terms of earlier orders.”
 With the substantive issues resolved, the Court disposed of our petition along with all connected petitions.

 “This case has not only resolved a critical technical flaw in Pakistan’s sales tax system but also established an important precedent for businesses operating in Pakistan,” said Mayhar Kazi, Partner at RIAA Barker Gillette.
 “By filing the first petition on this issue, we not only created breathing room for our client but also achieved a systemic fix that benefits numerous companies across the country.”